rrovetto/Ontology-of-NASA-SMD/README.md

 # Ontology of NASA Science Mission Directorate (SMD)

-An ontology of the NASA Science Mission Directorate and associated datasets.
+An ontology describing the NASA Science Mission Directorate and associated datasets.

 ### Scope
-The scope of the NASA SMD Ontology includes: the organizational aspects of the SMD, the datasets within its purview, related knowledge organization systems (e.g. classifications, subject-headings, etc.), etc.
+The scope of the NASA SMD Ontology includes: the [organizational](https://science.nasa.gov/about-us/leadership/org-chart) and structural aspects of the SMD, the datasets within its purview, related knowledge organization systems (e.g. classifications, the NASA Subject Headings, etc.), etc.
 The scope is subject to revision.

 ### Purpose